rescolarandres/Propeller-Optimization-for-GKN-Aero/README.md

 # Propeller-Optimization-for-GKN-Aero
-During my Master's Degree in Aerospace Design, I performed a blade optimization in MATAB for a new hydrogen aircraft GKN Aerospace is designing.
+During my Master's Degree in Aerospace Design, I performed a blade optimization in MATLAB for a new hydrogen aircraft GKN Aerospace is designing.